Matthiasclee/livescores/docs/terms_of_service.md

 # Terms of Service

 LiveScores is a Discord bot providing live and historical CyberPatriot team and score data.
+LiveScores is not affiliated with CyberPatriot.

 <br>